Lady Constance Jean Bonython was the Mayoress of the City of Adelaide in 1913 and the Lady Mayoress 1927-1930.

 The Last Years 1960 - 1977

 When her ‘Lav’ died in 1960 after 48 years together, Jean carried on her many good works from ‘Eurilla’.
 She collated her memories for ‘I’m No Lady’ which was published posthumously by her son Warren in 1981.
-Her last years were touched by ill health after a debilitating stroke and she died in 1977 aged 86.
+Her last years were touched by ill health after a debilitating stroke.
+She died in 1977 aged 86.

 Over the years she had tirelessly met and entertained the regal, the famous and the celebrated of the day.
 Elegantly attired, both as the Lady Mayoress, and later as convenor of her multiple committees; she gave speeches, radio interviews, opened debutante balls, art exhibitions, flower shows and fashion shows – graciously adding words of support although her opinions, formed by privilege, meant she wasn’t always politically correct and occasionally had to retract an off-the-cuff remark.

-Above all she was a generous woman – with her time, her networks and her talents.
+Above all she was a generous woman – with her time, her networks, and her talents.
 Her enterprise improved the lot for many South Australian women.
-Jean and many of her contemporaries born in the first part of the 20th century – educated, cultured women from a privilege class were the backbone of the great Australian charities.
+Jean and many of her early 20th century contemporaries – educated, cultured women from a privilege class - were the backbone of the great Australian charities.
 Their very presence could raise money.
 Doyennes of society like Melbourne’s Dame Edith Murdoch and Dame Mabel Brookes, Sydney’s Lady Mary Fairfax and Adelaide’s Lady Constance Jean Bonython.
-The Bonython name lives on in contemporary Adelaide through the generosity of this remarkable family.
+The Bonython name lives on in Adelaide through the generosity of this remarkable family.

 Bonython, C, I’m No Lady: The Reminiscences of Constance Jean Bonython, O.B.E.
 1891-1977, (Adelaide: Warren Bonython, 1976).